The beauty of digital commerce is that retailers have access to endless customer and behavioral data to inform marketing decisions.

 Be smart about retargeting

 When targeting content based on segments, rules should be set up to ensure that customers are not shown content promoting something they have already bought.
-It’s therefore vital that data from all your customer touchpoints is collected and coordinated in real time, so a shopper can be removed from a segment as soon as they have converted.
+It’s therefore vital that data from all your customer touchpoints is collected and coordinated in real time, so a shopper can be removed from a target market segment as soon as they have converted.

 Deliver highly relevant content